Dental Bridge Procedure in Lincoln, Nebraska

 You’re probably wondering, “What is a dental bridge?”
 This is an important question to ask, as dental bridges are one of the most commonly used dental techniques in modern dentistry.
 If you have missing teeth, it’s likely you may need a bridge.

-At Preserve Family Dentistry, we want to make sure you’re comfortable and confident going into any procedure.
+At Preserve Family Dentistry, our Lincoln dentist wants to make sure you’re comfortable and confident going into any procedure.
 That’s why we’ve made it a primary goal to open discussion with every patient.
-We’ve found that the best solution for nervous and anxious patients is to talk openly about the procedure and any concerns.
+We’ve found that an easy solution for nervous and anxious patients is to talk openly about the procedure and any concerns.
 We also have a handful of other options to help you feel comfortable.
 You can find these below.
 But first, you may still be asking yourself: What is a dental bridge?

-A dental bridge is a permanent set of crowns that bridges the gap made by a missing tooth or teeth.
+A dental bridge done by a dentist in Lincoln, NE is a permanent set of crowns that bridges the gap made by a missing tooth or teeth.
 Using abutment teeth, or the teeth around the gap, a bridge stands fixed over the spot where a person’s teeth once were.
 These abutment teeth hold the bridge in place.
-Dentists will place dental crowns over the bridge, so they’ll appear like real teeth although they aren’t.
+Our dentist in Lincoln, NE will place dental crowns over the bridge, so they’ll appear like real teeth although they aren’t.
 The pontic tooth, or the fake tooth, replaces any teeth that used to be there.
 Further, it will look real and blend in color and shade with a person’s other teeth.

 Some worry about dental bridges looking unnatural before getting them.
 However, the false tooth rests near the gums, so it won’t appear to be floating or look fake in any way.
-Dr. Kathryn Alderman, our lead dentist, typically recommends a three-unit bridge, rather than larger alternatives.
+Dr. Kathryn Alderman, our lead dentist in Lincoln, NE, typically recommends a three-unit bridge, rather than larger alternatives.
 Bridges that span multiple teeth tend to put a lot of pressure on the supporting teeth.
 This often causes trauma and damage to the surrounding teeth.

 What Is a Dental Bridge Procedure Like?